MenghuaXie/M202AFinalProject/index.md

 As shown below, we collected 150 car top view images and use LabelImg to label out the cars.

 ![training data set](githubpageImages/微信截图_20201214014443.png)
-After normalizing those pictures and randomly separate them into 2 groups at a ratio of 9:1 for training and verification.
-WE have the dataset available.
+After normalizing those pictures and randomly separate them into 2 groups at a ratio of 9:1 for training and verification, we have the dataset available.

 ##### Training Process and Result
 We train the date set for 300 epochs using yolov5m and get 2 weights, the best one and the last one and we choose the best one for prediction.